Yohimbine: History

 Yohimbe (Pausinystalia johimbe) is a tree that grows in western and central Africa; yohimbine was named as originally extracted from the bark of yohimbe in 1896 by Adolph Spiegel (but see § Aspidosperma quebracho-blanco below).
 Yohimbe is used in folk medicine as an aphrodisiac.
 In 1900, it attracted scientific interest in Germany, where an initial report claimed that yohimbe exerted a strong aphrodisiacal effect in animals and humans.
 Attention soon shifted from the plant to its active constituents, particularly yohimbine.
 In 1943 the correct constitution of yohimbine was proposed by Witkop.
 Fifteen years later, a team led by Eugene van Tamelen used a 23-step synthesis to become the first persons to achieve the synthesis of yohimbine.

 Society and culture

 Doping in sport

 There was a case in the World Anti-Doping Agency practice in 2007, when an athlete, who reportedly consumed Yohimbine prior to a given athletic event, was later tested positive for 19-norandrosterone, which is a prohibited substance.
 However, WADA did not yet list Yohimbine (which can come into a body via an energy drink, also in a form of pre-workout supplement or fat burner) as a prohibited substance, nor did it confirm that its use can increase the endogenous level of anabolic steroids, in particular of 19-norandrostenedione and testosterone.

+FDA warning letters

+During the 21st century, the FDA issued multiple warning letters to American manufacturers of yohimbe supplements for making false health claims and interstate marketing of such products as misbranded, unapproved drugs.